Sunshine Activity Center, Wessington

-small business and commercial investment.
-The Wessington Economic Development Corporation
+Citizens, and the Wessington Economic Development Corporation Building, the

 We will continuously update this website with the latest

 information so that you are always up- to- date with all our activities, new

 initiatives & offerings.
 See you in Wessington!
 Building a vibrant